poslogica/generalscripts/README.md

 ## CI/CD & Automation

 This repository is configured for GitHub.
 Workflows and CI/CD pipelines can be added via `.github/workflows/` for automated testing and deployment.

+## Documentation

+Comprehensive documentation is available in the `/docs` directory:

+### Key Documents

+- **[GITHUB-ACTIONS-INSTALLER.md](docs/GITHUB-ACTIONS-INSTALLER.md)** - Complete guide to the automated installer build and publishing workflow
+  - Explains workflow triggers and dependencies
+  - Shows how to access built installers
+  - Documents the workflow orchestration chain

+- **[VERSION-MANAGEMENT.md](docs/VERSION-MANAGEMENT.md)** - Semantic versioning system documentation
+  - Version file location and format
+  - How versions are applied to releases
+  - Release tagging conventions

 ## Changelog